AttackOnJasper/University-notes/notes/aws/aws.md

 * Constraints
 	* Need stream enabled
 	* Not all regions are supported

+## Transactions
+* Dealing with 'all-or-nothing' operations (i.e. ACID transactions)
+	* Check for a pre-req condition before writing
+	* Can write multiple items across multiple tables
+		* Up to 25 items or 4 MB of data at the same time
+* 2 underlying reads/writes - prepare/commit
+* `TransactWriteItems` operation

+## Throughputs
+## On-demand Throughput
+* Charges applied for reading, writing, and storing
+	* Pay per request
+* Great for unpredictable workloads

+## Provisioned Throughput
+* Measured in Capacity Units
+* Can specify RCU & WCU
+	* RCU = 1 strong consistent read of 4 KB per sec / 2 eventual consistent reads per sec
+	* WCU = 1 write of 1KB per sec
+* Calculations
+	* RCU = celling(data size per item / 4KB) * number of read items per sec  / (is strong consistency) ?
+1 : 2
+	* WCU = celling(data size per item / 1KB) * number of write items per sec
+* If exceeding the throughput
+	* there would be `ProvisionedThroughputExceededException`
+	* SDK would auto retry until successful
+- Get the consumption of read capacity
+	- Can be done via setting `ReturnConsumedCapacity` in query request to `TOTAL`
+		- `NONE` is the default value; `INDEX` shows the aggregated # of RCUs consumed + capacity for each table and index

+## TTL
+* Can set TTL to give an expiry date to the data
+- Features
+	1. After you enable TTL on a table, a per-partition scanner background process automatically and continuously evaluates the expiry status of items in the table
+	1. DeleteItem operation would be performed
+	1. Tagged as `system delete` in DynamoDB stream
+* Expired data would be marked as deleted
+* For
+	1. Session data
+	1. Logs
+	1. Temporary data
+* TTL format
+	* Epoch time (# of seconds elapsed from 1970 Jan 1st)
+* Reduces cost automatically

 ## Security
 * Encryption at rest via KMS